 It’s crucial for you to be the deciding voice of what your company stands for, the quality of your products and how much you value your customers.
 That’s why social media is a great place to write the narrative about your company.
 B2B buyers are already scrolling through their feeds, looking to conduct business with responsible, professional companies with high quality products.

 As far as using social media as a public relations tactic goes, be sure to post consistently to please the algorithm (which is a whole other story) and to keep your brand on the top of your customers’ minds.

 Using social media tools like keyword research and hashtags can help increase your visibility and lead valuable customers to note-worthy conversations.
 Posting thought leadership pieces and interacting with trending industry pieces can help prove your expertise.

 The recent pandemic has pushed the digital world fully into our laps even more rapidly than expected.
 As a result, many people prefer to spend much more time online, and this includes business purchases.

 In fact, B2B buyers spend 27% of their purchase consideration time researching independently online, compared to only 6% with of time spent with any sales representative, according to Hootsuite.

-While we’re on the subject of buyers who prefer to spend most of their time online, did you know 44% of millennial B2B customers would prefer not to interact with a sales rep at all, according to Hootsuite?
+While we’re on the subject of decision makers who spend a good bit of time on social channels, did you know 44% of millennial B2B customers would prefer to not interact with a sales rep at all, according to Hootsuite?

 A major reason that social media works for B2B marketers is because it adds a human touch to the otherwise robotic buying process.
 It’s important to remember that behind every B2B buyer is a real person with real emotions, looking for real human connection every day.